Pranjal-bisht/Pranjal-bisht/README.md

 - 👋 Hi, I’m @Pranjal-bisht
 - 👀 I’m interested in Machine Learning, Deep Learning and building android apps.
 I also Love to contribute to open source.
-- 🌱 I’m currently learning Data structures and algoritms and exploring competitive programming.
+- 🌱 I’m currently learning Web Development and exploring ReactJS.

 <!---
 Pranjal-bisht/Pranjal-bisht is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.